monero-integrations/monerowp/readme.txt

 * Live prices are also run via cron, shortcodes for showing exchange rates.
 * Properly hooks into order confirmation email page.

+= 3.0.1 =
+* Fixed the incorrect generation of integrated addresses;

+= 3.0.2 =
+* Fixed the problem of 'hard-coded' prices which causes a division by zero: now any currencies supported by cryptocompare API should work;

+= 3.0.3 =
+* Fixed the problem related to explorer;

+= 3.0.4 =
+* Bug fixing;

+= 3.0.5 =
+* Removed cryptocompare.com API and switched to CoinGecko

 == Upgrade Notice ==